-These are joints formed by the lateral borders of the sternum and the costal cartilages of the 1st to 7th ribs, and sometimes the 8th rib.
+The sternocostal (sternochondral) joints are formed by the lateral borders of the sternum and the costal cartilages of the 1st to 7th ribs, and sometimes the 8th rib.
 The first pair of costal cartilages articulate with the manubrium by means of a thin dense layer of tightly adherent fibrocartilage interposed between cartilage and the manubrium, the synchondrosis of the first rib.
 The second to seventh pairs of costal cartilages articulate with the sternum at synovial joints with fibrocartilaginous articular surfaces on both the chondral and sternal aspects, allowing movement during respiration.
-The sternocostal joints are also referred to as sternochondral joints.

 Articulation of the left and right ribs with the vertebral column (thoracic vertebrae) complete the thoracic cage posteriorly.
 The costovertebral joints are synovial joints, and they are surrounded by joint capsule.